Cost to Build 2200 Sq Ft House in Canada in 2025

 Oliver Jack

-Building a 2200 square foot house in Canada will cost you between $396,000 and $748,000 in 2025, depending on whether you choose smaller cities like Saskatoon or premium markets like Kelowna.
-That’s $180-$340 per square foot for basic construction.
-But here’s what nobody tells you upfront – this doesn’t include your land, building permits or all those hidden costs that can add another $150,000 to your final price.
+Building a 2200 square foot house in Canada will cost you between $396,000 and $748,000 in 2026, depending on whether you choose smaller cities like Charlottetown or premium markets like Kelowna.
+That's $180-$340 per square foot for basic construction.
+But here's what nobody tells you upfront – this doesn't include your land, building permits, or all those hidden costs that can add another $175,000 to $800,000 to your final price, depending on your location

 Key Takeaways